influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/internal-vs-external.md

 ### Cons of internal monitoring

 #### No hardware separation

 When using internal monitoring, if your TICK stack goes offline, your monitor does as well.
 Any configured alerts will not be sent and you will not be notified of any issues.
 Because of this, **internal monitoring is not recommended for production use cases.**

-## The "watcher of watchers" approach for monitoring InfluxDB
+## The "watcher of watchers" approach

 > Recommended for production environments.